MichaelBieniek/useReducer-demo/README.md

-# useReducer-demo
+# useReducer

-## How to use `useReducer`
+## What is `useReducer`

 `useReducer` is a primitive React hook that allows you to manage state through dispatching "actions".

 At minimum, `useReducer` takes two arguments:
-* `reducer`, which is a reducer function that returns a new state
+* `reducer`, which is a reducer function that returns a *new* state
 * `initState`, which represents the initial state value

 ### What's a reducer?

 A reducer is a *pure function* that operates on two parameters, `state` and `action`.
-The reducer returns a new state that is based exclusively on `state` (old state) and `action` (the event and its associated data)
+The reducer returns a new state that is based exclusively on `state` (old state) and `action` (the event and its associated data).
+Naturally, the current or "old" state is never mutated.
+A copy of state is always returned with whatever changes are required.

 > old state + action => new state